madoodia/madoodia.github.io/README.md

 # madoodia.github.io
-This is my personal website
+This is my personal website as madoodia.com